 Positional therapy is a clinically-proven therapy with no adverse side effects and a good choice for anyone who snores, but in particular for:

-- ve teeth or jaw issues (who cannot use an anti-snoring mouthpiece);
+- People with teeth or jaw issues (who cannot use an anti-snoring mouthpiece);

-- Snorers seeking a co-therapy option to pair with an anti-snoring mouthpiece, nasal dilator, or chin strips;
+- Snorers seeking a co-therapy option to pair with an anti-snoring mouthpiece, nasal dilator, or chin straps.

 - People with mild OSA who cannot tolerate CPAP; and

 - People who need to change sleep positions for health reasons, such as pregnant women who must sleep on their sides once they reach a certain point in pregnancy.

 Find the snoring solution that works for you!